20 Fast Spreading Shrubs You may Want to Avoid

 18. English Laurel (Prunus laurocerasus)

-English laurel might seem like an ideal choice for hedges or privacy screens, but its vigorous growth can quickly become overwhelming.
-This evergreen shrub can grow up to 2 feet per year, requiring regular pruning to keep it in bounds.
+English laurel might seem like an ideal choice for a hedge or privacy screen, but its vigorous growth can quickly become overwhelming.

 19. Cherry Laurel (Prunus caroliniana and relatives)